Sterkfontein Dam: Construction

 Construction began in 1969 and the first phase was commissioned in 1977 and comprised a 69 m high earthfill embankment 2290 m long with no spillway.
 After completion of the first phase the decision was made to immediately continue with the final phase and it was subsequently raised in 1980 to its current height of 93 m with a crest length of 3060 m and a full supply capacity of 2656 e6m3.
 At full supply, it has a surface area of no more than 70 km2.
 The extended dam was commissioned in 1980, and has a capacity of 2616950 m3, with a surface area of only 67.26 km2, the dam wall is 93 m high.
 The total construction period was 11 years.
 The Sterkfontein Dam was designed and constructed by the Department of Water Affairs.

 The dam mainly serves for domestic and industrial use and its hazard potential has been ranked high (3).

 Naming

 The dam was named after one of the farms located in the vicinity of its construction.
 The temporary township for the construction workers was built on the Sterkfontein farm.
 The word sterkfontein means strong spring in Afrikaans.

 Characteristics

-Earth Fill Dam Wall
+Earth fill dam wall

 The wall is an earth gravity type.
 The dam wall contains 19.8 e6m3 of material making it the largest dam wall in South Africa with regard to volume.
 The reservoir is impounded by two walls.
 The second wall is 600 m long and contains 1.04 e6m3 of material.